ember-learn/guides-source/guides/release/upgrading/current-edition/index.md

 }
 ```

+As mentioned above, we recommend that you use `npx @ember/octanify` to ensure these flags are set to the appropriate values.
 To learn what each option does, check out the [Optional Features](../../configuring-ember/optional-features/) guide.

 ### Refactoring checklist